 Let’s assume that you’re getting a refund (nice!) and it does correctly land in your bank account.
 What are you going to do with it?

-Brainstorming ideas beforehand on how to use your tax refund can help you make the most of it.
+Brainstorming ideas beforehand on how to use your tax refund can help you make the most of the money.
 A tax refund can be a great way to get ahead financially: You may want to use that money for bills or to pay down debt, or save it to establish your emergency fund.

 If you’re planning to buy a house, car, or another big purchase, you may consider a high-yield savings account to earn interest while you’re saving.
 Earning interest on a sizable tax refund can be a huge jump-start toward your savings goals.